o42a/o42a-doc/contents/docs/core/arrays.md

 )
 ```

-Note however, that self-assignment statement copies an array content (unless
+Note however, that return and yield statements copy an array content (unless
-a row assigned to the row).
-It is possible to create a [link](links.html) to
+a row returned from row object).
+It is possible to create a [link](links.html)
-array, or array [variable](variables.html) to pass arrays by reference.
+to array, or array [variable](variables.html) to pass arrays by reference.